indieopensource/enterprise-ready-supplement/terms.md

 1. Legal "work made for hire" rules can make employers and clients, rather than developers, owners of intellectual property in software.

-2. Common legal agreements, such as independent contractor, employee, and company founder agreements, assign ownership of intellectual property to companies.
+2. Common legal agreements, such as independent contractor, employee, and company founder agreements, transfer ownership of intellectual property from developers to companies.

 3. When work made for hire rules or an assignment agreement transfers ownership of intellectual property in software to a company, then the company, not the developer, has the legal right to license the software.